Lorenzo Booker: Miami Dolphins

-Booker was selected in the third round (71st overall) of the 2007 NFL Draft by the Miami Dolphins.
+Booker was selected in the third round (71st overall) of the 2007 NFL draft by the Miami Dolphins.
 He signed a four-year contract with the Dolphins on May 24, 2007.

-Booker got his first significant action in the loss to the Jets on December 12, 2007, when he was used primarily as a receiver.
+Booker had his first significant action in the loss to the Jets on December 12, 2007, when he was used primarily as a receiver.
 He had one carry for six yards and six catches for 63 yards.

 Philadelphia Eagles

-Booker was traded to the Philadelphia Eagles on April 26, 2008, for a fourth round pick in the 2008 NFL Draft.
+Booker was traded to the Philadelphia Eagles on April 26, 2008, for a fourth round pick in the 2008 NFL draft.
 He rushed for 53 yards on 20 carries and caught six passes for 11 yards in 2008.
 He was waived on September 5, 2009, during final cuts.

 Hartford Colonials

 Booker signed with the Hartford Colonials of the United Football League on August 17, 2010.
 He was named the UFL Offensive Player of the Week for week 7 during the 2010 season after rushing for 147 yards and a touchdown.

-Booker boycotted the Colonials' November 20, 27-14 win over the Las Vegas Locomotives to protest the league's $150,000 transfer fee.
+Booker boycotted the Colonials' November 20, 27–14 win over the Las Vegas Locomotives to protest the league's $150,000 transfer fee.
 The fee was payable to a UFL team if one of its players is signed by an NFL team.
 Booker and other players believed they were led to believe the fee would be waived once the season is over, not until February 1, 2011, since the previous season the fee was waived and 43 UFL players eventually were signed by NFL teams.
 On November 22, Booker was suspended by the UFL for the boycott.